Mountaineering Inspiration

 Throughout our project, as we trekked to each base camp, we felt the presence of past expeditions.
 We pictured what it must have been like for those early explorers to find the route up these mountains.

 As we took on each challenge, we were motivated by thoughts of mountaineers who’d trodden this path and faced even bigger struggles.
-For example read Annapurna by Maurice Herzog – the story of the first summit of an 8000er in 1950 in a French expedition.
+For example when trekking to Dhaulagiri and Annapurna base camps we thought of the expedition team exploring these areas in the book Annapurna by Maurice Herzog – the story of the first summit of an 8000er in 1950 in a French expedition.